esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ```

 ### Retrieval Augmented Generation - Build a RAG
 A chatbot tends to give quite generalised answers.
-A more specific chatbot can be made by building a Retrieval Argumented Generation agent.
-This is an information that you youself provide with a knowledge base: a large number of documents.
+A more specific chatbot can be made by building a Retrieval Augmented Generation agent.
+This is an information that you yourself provide with a knowledge base: a large number of documents.
 When prompted with a questions, the agent first retrieves relevant sections of the data that is in the knowledge base, and then generates and answer based on that data.
 In this way you can build an agent with very specific knowledge.

 The simplest form of a rag consists of two parts, a retriever and a generator.
 The retriever part will collect data from the provided data, so first a knowledge base has to be created for the retriever.

 To generate text in the RAG the trained Llama model will be used, which works well for English text.
 Because this model was not trained on Dutch text, the RAG will work better for an English knowledge base.

-Three newpaper pages will be used for the example RAG, these are pages from a Curacoa newspaper.
+Three newspaper pages will be used for the example RAG, these are pages from a Curacao newspaper.
 This is a Dutch newspaper with an additional page in English.
 The text versions of the newspapers can be downloaded to only get these specific English pages.
 Save them in a folder called "rag_data" for further processing:
 - [page1](https://www.delpher.nl/nl/kranten/view?query=the+moon&coll=ddd&identifier=ddd:010460545:mpeg21:p012&resultsidentifier=ddd:010460545:mpeg21:a0134&rowid=4)
 - [page2](https://www.delpher.nl/nl/kranten/view?query=moon+landing&coll=ddd&page=1&facets%5Bspatial%5D%5B%5D=Nederlandse+Antillen&identifier=ddd:010460616:mpeg21:a0146&resultsidentifier=ddd:010460616:mpeg21:a0146&rowid=1)
 - [page3](https://www.delpher.nl/nl/kranten/view?query=moon+landing&coll=ddd&page=1&facets%5Bspatial%5D%5B%5D=Nederlandse+Antillen&identifier=ddd:010460520:mpeg21:a0167&resultsidentifier=ddd:010460520:mpeg21:a0167&rowid=7)